tom-wolfe/brewdown/src/example/example.md

 ### 7. Dragon's Tower

-"""description
-# Description
+> # Description
-At the top of the hill stands a round tower with a cottage attached.
+> At the top of the hill stands a round tower with a cottage attached.
 Both are in good condition, although half the tower's roof is gone.
 A door leads into the cottage, and several arrowslit windows are visible in the tower.
 You can't help but notice an eerie quiet in the area, and a strange, acrid smell in the air.
+>

-The corpses of two hideous giant spiders are sprawled near the edge of the pathway which, judging by the track marks, were dragged here.
+> The corpses of two hideous giant spiders are sprawled near the edge of the pathway which, judging by the track marks, were dragged here.
 Their bloated bodies are puckered and blistered, and appear to have been mauled by a large animal.
-"""

 #### Notes